Customer-Facing AI

 Helpfulness 3.4 ±0.9 ← high variance

-Finding: helpfulness scores diverge — 6 participants
+Finding: helpfulness scores diverge — 6 human raters

 rated it 2/5 or below, citing "generic" and "didn't